The man in the moon

 My mother, when she was young, was taught to see the king “in his counting-house, counting out his money“.
-I don’t know whether or not this interpretation of the moon’s features is original to our family.
-My mother was also taught that the tooth fairy makes pianos using, shall we say, ivory substitute, so you never know with our family.
+I don’t know whether or not this interpretation of the moon’s features is original to her family.

 As a child, I pointed out to Mum that actually it looks like a snail.
 She was instantly converted, and royalty was replaced with a gastropod.
 The king’s crown corresponds with the snail’s stalks, and the big pile of cash corresponds approximately with its shell.